Saturday 10.30am – 5pm, Sunday 10.30am-1pm

 Venue: open air woodland setting in a 70 acre ancient coppiced wood on a family-run working farm: peaceful and beautiful Dernwood Farm Nr Heathfield, East Sussex.

-Spend a day in the woods, round a camp fire, weaving a rush sun hat using true English rush (Schoenoplectus lacustris).
+Spend a day and a half in the woods, round a camp fire, weaving a rush sun hat using true English rush (Schoenoplectus lacustris).
 Perfect for the summer days ahead.

 English rush is a lovely material to work with, a native plant with a long history of use in basket making.
-You’ll learn cross weave, twining and an elegant border for your hat.
+You’ll learn cross weave, twining and an elegant border.
+Your hat will be bespoke to your head size, and treated with reasonable care, will keep you shady for many summers to come.

 The whole experience, from the weaving itself to the silent walk, lighting the fire, and the mindfulness was all really special.
 It’s inspired me so much!
 Thank you for a wonderful day.
 Kate, Sussex